 The lions seemed to be reluctant to get their feet wet, at one point looking in the direction where the leopard had disappeared off to as if to silently question why it hadn’t had the decency to remove the kill from the water for them?

-Gingerly, one finally managed to put a paw in the water, grab the impala by the horn and pull it from the waterhole, after which the pride settled down to enjoy their freebie meal.
+Gingerly, one finally managed to put a paw in the water, grab the Impala by the horn and pull it from the waterhole, after which the pride settled down to enjoy their freebie meal.

 What the video clearly goes to show is the enormous size difference between these fierce hunters.
-As arch enemies and fierce competitors, they’re seldom seen together – and little wonder that the leopard took off at high speed, also demonstrating its superb speed and agility that make it such a formidable predator.
+As arch enemies and fierce competitors, they’re seldom seen together – and little wonder that the leopard took off at high speed, also demonstrating its superb speed and agility that makes it such a formidable predator.
 All too often, a lion will kill any leopard that crosses its path.
 In this case, it was probably the water the saved the leopard from certain death.
 The lions were hesitant to enter the water, and that gave the leopard the chance to escape.

 Altogether, it was a truly memorable sight, for our guide and guests alike … and another reminder that you never know what to expect, or what may be hiding around the next corner, when out on a game drive on a Kruger National Park safari in South Africa.